Micro Wedding Timeline and Planning Checklist (2023)

 - Quality time with guests – one of the big complaints we hear from couples after they get married is that they did not have enough time to talk to everyone at the wedding.
 With a micro wedding, you get to spend as much time as you want with every person there.

 - More flexibility with the budget – the money that you would have spent on food and drinks can now be used elsewhere (longer honeymoon, downpayment on a house, future vacations, etc.) You get to spend your money in a much more intentional way.
-By having a micro wedding, you can save money with almost every part of your wedding day.
+By having a micro wedding, you can save money on almost every part of your wedding day.
+Check out this article if you would like more ideas on lowering the cost of your wedding: 17 Budget Ideas To Keep Your Wedding Under $5000

 - Intimate wedding ceremony and reception – having a micro wedding opens up the choices for a wedding venue (you don’t even have to choose a venue at all).
 It allows you to get really creative with your location if you choose to do so.